Skip to Content

 • ON-THE-GO PERFORMANCE for VEHICLES, BIKES & SPORTS EQUIPMENT: Cars, Trucks, SUVs, Jeeps, Offroad Vehicles, 4x4s, Side-by-Sides, RVs, Motorcycles, Road...

-2: RV Minders
+RV Minders

-These reminders slap right onto your steering wheel and you can’t drive away without seeing them.
-They’re bright and colorful, and as you remove each one you can check (and double-check) to make sure you’ve done everything that needs to be done prior to pulling away from your campsite, home, parking space, etc.
+These might seem silly as motorhome accessories, but anyone who has ever cost themselves an expensive accident will tell you that they’re well worth having.
+These reminders slap right onto your steering wheel, and you can’t drive away without seeing them.
+They’re bright and colorful, and as you remove each one, you can check (and double-check) to make sure you’ve done everything that needs to be done prior to pulling away from your campsite, home, parking space, etc.

 Did you pull your jacks up or collect your chocks?
-Is your satellite antenna down?
+Is your satellite or TV antenna down?
 Are your doors, vents, and windows all closed?
 How about those exterior compartments?
 All closed and locked up?
 Have you detached your rig from water, sewer, cable, and electric hookups?

 RVminders, Set of 10